JackHowa/reactholiday22/LEARNING-NOTES.md

 > But this poses a problem.
 You can't easy co-locate supporting modules in the /pages directory.

 Looks like it's framed as trying to reduce magic via [explicit programming](https://www.cloudbees.com/blog/what-is-the-difference-between-implicit-vs-explicit-programming).
 This feels like a departure from the rails conventions that are seen as a benefit.

+# Day 3

+Cool that the pages are by default on the server as server components.
+But surprisingly, this console did not show up in the turborepo console using `next dev --turbo`.

+Surprising that the `log` using `"use client"` is showing up in the server and the client console.
+I thought the server console would then be empty.

+I like that it shows incremental compiles `wait  - compiling /about/page (client and server)...`.